keithbuhler/keithbuhler.github.io/Buhler CV.md

 ### Teaching ###

 **Instructor, Asbury University**
-2016        Wisdom and Virtue, Asbury University
+2016        Wisdom and Virtue
-2014-16     Goodness, Truth, and Beauty, Asbury University
+2014-16     Introduction to Philosophy: Goodness, Truth, and Beauty

 **Instructor, University of Kentucky**
-2014-16     Health Care Ethics, University of Kentucky
+2014-16     Health Care Ethics
-2013-14     Knowledge and Reality, University of Kentucky 2013-14     Knowledge and Reality, University of Kentucky (winter)
+2013-14     Introduction to Philosophy: Knowledge and Reality 2014     Introduction to Philosophy: Knowledge and Reality (winter)
-2013-14      Introduction to Ethics, University of Kentucky
+2013-14      Introduction to Ethics
-2012-13      Introduction to Logic, University of Kentucky
+2013      Introduction to Logic

-**Teaching Assistant**
+**Teaching Assistant, Biola University**
-2012      Introduction to Logic, University of Kentucky
 2004      Philosophy of Science, Biola University (summer)